HubSpot/dropwizard-guice/README.md

   @Override
   protected void configure() {
-    // anything you'd like to configure
+    // anything you'd like to configure, such as explicit bindings }
-  }

   @Provides